 - Religious: The city was a significant enough place for previous Christianity; this is also the place where in the 3rd ecumenical council conducted in 431 AD.

 - Cosmopolitan: A finest place for Christians and Pagans, this city contained the usual trappings of Greek and Roman cities that take account of Odeon, theatre, public toilets, state agora as well as huge monument to the leaders and emperors.

 - St. Paul: The city was the place of St. Paul ministry for 3 years

 - Today: The place is now called Selcuk, in Izmir district near Kusadasi - Turkey.

 Ephesus City Today

 At this point, Ephesus is one of the most visited tourist destination all over the world.
-This is not only because of the many historical site, and breathtaking monuments, but also due to the reason that lots of guests want to know the rich culture and history of the place.
+Main route being Istanbul to Ephesus, this is not only because of the many historical site because of the relation to Christ Church, and breathtaking monuments, but also due to the reason that lots of guests want to know the rich culture and history of the place.
 Many people stated that this place is very holy and sacred as you can find various religious sites in this place which include the Church of Virgin Mary.
 Yearly there are lots of Christians all over the world visit this site to pray and worship Virgin Mary and her Son as well.

 Ephesus Opening hours

 Ancient Ephesus City Ruins are open daily from to (local time).
 Visiting is easy, all you need to do is browse Ephesus tours and book with reliable and professional tour agency.